Artistic Director & Conductor

 "Brett Mitchell is an effective musical leader.
 His conducting was very clear and did not get in the way of our ability to concentrate.
 Players were led by someone who understands what conducting is about and who therefore makes our task easier.
 He is extremely musical, gives excellent cues, is great with the audience and has a very polished approach."

 After thoughtful review and intense consideration, the Board is honored to announce the Festival's new Artistic Director, Brett Mitchell.
+CLICK HERE for the concert programs planned for Maestro Mitchell's inaugural season August 8-21, 2022.

 Born in Seattle and currently based in Denver, Mitchell holds degrees in conducting from the University of Texas at Austin and composition from Western Washington University.
 He served as Music Director of the Colorado Symphony from 2017 to 2021.
 He previously held conducting positions with The Cleveland Orchestra, Houston Symphony, and Orchestre National de France.
 He is in constant demand as a guest conductor and has led the principal orchestras of Dallas, Detroit, Fort Worth, Houston, Indianapolis, Milwaukee, and San Francisco to name just a few.